-Do not forget to connect the fan cables to the fan connectors.
+- DO NOT forget to connect the fan cables to the fan connectors.
 Insufficient air flow inside the system may damage the motherboard components.
 These are not jumpers!
-Do not place jumper caps on the fan connectors!
-The CPU\FAN connector supports a CPU fan of maximum 1A (12 W) fan power.
+DO NOT place jumper caps on the fan connectors. - Ensure that the CPU fan cable is securely installed to the CPU fan connector.